- Borrow & Request

 - Tech & Print

-1Search is the library's discovery tool--it is not only our catalog for books held here at OSU, it is also the Summit shared catalog, showing you books and other resources available at our academic partner libraries throughout the Northwest, most of which you can borrow (delivered within 3-5 business days, free of charge).
+1Search is the library's discovery tool--it is not only our catalog for books and other library resources held here at OSU, it is also the Summit shared catalog, showing you books and other resources available at our academic partner libraries throughout the Northwest, most of which you can borrow (delivered within 3-5 business days, free of charge).

 But it also searches across our many databases, to show you a wide variety of journal, newspaper and magazine articles, maps, videos and government documents on your subject.

-You can find "facets" on the left of a 1Search results page to use to quickly focus your search to the type of resource you want.
+You can find "facets" on the right of a 1Search results page to use to quickly focus your search to the type of resource you want.

-If you need a more in-depth search of specific databases you may choose one of them to search directly from the Library Databases list on the OSU Libraries page.
+One caveat: much of the type of information businesses need is not found in this type of search.
+If you need a more in-depth search of specific databases you may choose one of them to search directly from the Library Databases list on the OSU Libraries page, or use the ones listed in this guide..

 Working in partnership with several libraries, Google has digitized millions of in-copyright and out of copyright books.
 Your access to these books will vary: some are available in full-text, some provide substantial preview views, and some provide only snippet (sentence-length) views.
 You can find the books in libraries, purchase them, or view the available portions online.
 If the entire book is not available online, use 1Search to see if we have the book.
 If our library does not have the book, we can get it for you!